Green-Software-Foundation/if/src/if-run/builtins/time-converter/README.md

 The `parameter-metadata` section contains information about `description` and `unit` of the parameters of the inputs and outputs

-- `inputs`: describe parameters of the `input-parameter` of the global config.
+- `inputs`: describe parameters of the `input-parameter` of the config.
 Each parameter has:

   - `description`: description of the parameter
   - `unit`: unit of the parameter
   - `aggregation-method`: the aggregation method of the parameter (can be `sum`, `avg` or `none`)

-- `outputs`: describe the parameter of the `output-parameter` of the global config.
+- `outputs`: describe the parameter of the `output-parameter` of the config.
 The parameter has the following attributes:
   - `description`: description of the parameter
   - `unit`: unit of the parameter
   - `aggregation-method`: the aggregation method of the parameter (can be `sum`, `avg` or `none`)